PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 # Starknet Wallet API

+> version : v1.4.4 02/july/2026, align with the officially released spec 0.10.3 (no longer a release candidate): version strings returned by wallet_supportedSpecs and wallet_supportedWalletApi now use full semver (major.minor.patch, e.g. `0.10.3`) instead of the previously documented two-digit form, drop the `-rc0` suffix in the get-starknet V5 compatibility warning, bump the minimum get-starknet requirement to v6.0.2 (the release aligning @starknet-io/types-js on 0.10.3, STRK20 types included), and bump the minimum Starknet.js requirement to v10.4.0 (the release introducing WalletAccountV6 with STRK20 privacy protocol support).
 > version : v1.4.3 29/june/2026, align the per-command error lists with the official spec: add the missing `UNKNOWN_ERROR` (code 163) to wallet_getPermissions, wallet_requestAccounts, wallet_requestChainId and wallet_deploymentData (wallet_requestChainId previously stated "No errors possible", which contradicted the spec).
 > version : v1.4.2 25/june/2026, correct the `"OPEN"` semantics of STRK20_TRANSFER_ACTION.amount (the v1.4.1 description below was wrong): `"OPEN"` does NOT transfer an existing note balance — it **creates a new empty open note** (amount 0) owned by `recipient`, to be **filled by a paired `invoke` action in the same transaction** (canonical case: an AMM swap whose output amount is unknown when the transaction is built).
 A `${openNoteIds[N]}` placeholder references the Nth such `"OPEN"` transfer (0-based); there is no separate "openNote" action type.
 A `"OPEN"` transfer with no matching `invoke` to fill it returns INVALID_REQUEST_PAYLOAD.
 > version : v1.4.1 17/june/2026, in accordance with spec 0.10.3-rc1 and rc2: STRK20_TRANSFER_ACTION.amount now accepts the literal `"OPEN"` (rc1); wallet_strk20Balances now accepts an empty tokens array to return all shielded balances (rc2).